Breast Enlargement Auto Augmentation Surgery Cost and Guide

 Knowing when you can return to exercise is an important part of your breast auto-augmentation aftercare.
 You must follow the advice that your surgeon specifically gives you on when you can start exercising again.

-After the surgery, you can expect to have some pain, tightness and discomfort around the treatment area.
+After the surgery, patients can expect to have some pain, tightness and discomfort around the surgical area.
 This should resolve within a few days.
 Taking over-the-counter pain medication, such as paracetamol, can help ease this.

-It is important to look after your wounds and keep the incisions clean and dry.
-Your surgeon will tell you when you can shower again after the surgery.
-Do not remove the white tape (steri-strips) on your incisions until you see your surgeon again.
-Your surgeon may also advise you to moisturise or massage the area to promote healing.
+It is important to look after the wounds and keep the incisions clean and dry.
+The surgeon will tell the patient when they can shower again after the surgery.
+Do not remove the white tape (steri-strips) on the incisions until the surgeon says it's possible.
+The surgeon may also advise patients to moisturise or massage the area to promote healing.
 Although the healing wounds may be itchy, try to avoid scratching them.
-Ensure you follow your surgeon’s specific aftercare advice for a speedier recovery.
+It's a good idea to follow the surgeon’s specific aftercare advice for a speedier recovery.

-You will need to wear a post-operative recovery bra for several weeks after your surgery to support your breasts.
-Over this first week, you will need to wear this all day and night.
-Your surgeon will let you know how long you will need to wear this bra for.
+Patients may need to wear a post-operative recovery bra for several weeks after the surgery to support the breasts.
+Over this first week, patients will need to wear this all day and night.
+The surgeon will let patients know how long they will need to wear this bra for.

-Although you may notice a change in your breasts immediately following surgery, it can take a few months for the swelling to completely settle.
-As a result, you may find that initially, your breasts appear too high or overly-enlarged.
-However, you will be able to fully appreciate the cosmetic results of your breast auto-augmentation after 6 to 12 months.
+Although patients may notice a change in their breasts immediately following surgery, it can take a few months for the swelling to completely settle.
+As a result, patients may find that initially, the breasts appear too high or overly-enlarged.
+However, patients will be able to fully appreciate the cosmetic results of the breast auto-augmentation after 6 to 12 months.